 Sadly, Lane hasn't returned any of Penny's calls or messages.

 ConsumerAffairs contacted the corporate office of FBI, located in St. Louis.
 James, a company rep, said someone would get back to us soon.
 We're still waiting.

 In the meantime, Penny and other consumers with similar problems should assert themselves.
 Besides writing to ConsumerAffairs and similar sites, it's always a good idea to complain to local and state consumer protection officials.

-In Penny's case, Nevada Attorney General Catherine Cortez Masto has a consumer complaint form on her website.
+In Penny's case, Nevada Attorney General Aaron Ford has a form on his website.
 Penny should fill it out and submit it.
 It's also worthwhile complaining to the Federal Trade Commission (FTC).

 If Penny has time on her hands, she may want to get out of her recliner, go down to the county courthouse and file a Small Claims lawsuit.
 In many cases, companies don't respond to such suits and the consumer often wins by default.

 Most states have a law governing "implied warranties."
 The most common implied warranty is that the product you buy is fit for ordinary uses -- an electric mixer has to mix, an ice crusher has to crush.
 If it doesn’t, you have a legal right to get your money back.
 Implied warranties come automatically with every product, even though they may not be written out.